wilbaker/VFSForGit/CONTRIBUTING.md

 ## Error Handling

-- *Fail Fast: Errors/exceptions that are non-recoverable should shut down VFS4G immediately*
+- *Fail Fast: Errors/exceptions that risk data loss or corruption should shut down VFS4G immediately*

+  Preventing data loss and repo corruption is critical.
+If errors/exceptions occur that could lead to data loss it's better to shut down VFS4G than keep the repo mounted and risk corruption.

-- *Do not catch exceptions that are indicative of a programming/logic error (e.g. ArgumentNullException)*
+- *Do not catch exceptions that are indicative of a programming/logic error (e.g. `ArgumentNullException`)*

+  Any exceptions that result from programmer error (e.g. `ArgumentNullException`) should be caught as early in the development process as possible.
+Avoid `catch` statements that would hide these errors (e.g. `catch(Exception)`) and make them more difficult to during the development process.

-- *Do not use exceptions for control flow*
+- *Do not use exceptions for normal control flow*

+  Prefer to write code that avoids exceptions being thrown (e.g. the `TryXXX` pattern).
+There are performance costs to using exceptions for control flow, and in VFS4G we most frequently need to address errors as soon as the happen (something that exceptions make easier to avoid).

 - *Provide the user with user-actionable messages whenever possible*

 ## Background Threads